 The team needs to be realistic about their own capabilities and estimates they give on the duration of the project.

 The overconfidence could be check with Agile management.
-It reduces the risk of project failure using incremental approach managing resources.
+It reduces the risk of project failure using an incremental approach to managing resources.